DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

-We'll skip over most of the boilerplate and default setup and focus on just the special configuration details required for leveraging our ZFS Conan Cache in Kubernetes effectively.
+We'll skip over most of the boilerplate and default setup and focus on just the special configuration details required for leveraging our ZFS Conan Cache with GitHub Actions in Kubernetes.

 !!! quote annotate ""